genestack/JS-SDK/packages/ui-proxy/README.md

 This proxy server is used in development process to run local files on top of remote application.
 It maps all `.js` and `.css` resources to their local copies, so you can see updates in your browser as soon as you save file (no build and no deploy needed).
+This package does not build your application.
+You need to run your own script simultaneously, and this one will catch changes in your bundle and rerun the app.

 ### Installation
 ```